raffeyang/Unity-Hub-Dark-Mode/README.md

 You can found the `app.asar` file in the `/Applications/Unity Hub.app/Contents/Resources` `asar extract app.asar app`

+- Change the style

-- Add DarkUnityHub.css to `client/dist/index.html` &`client/dist/index-new-project.html`
+Add `DarkUnityHub.css` to `client/dist/index.html` &`client/dist/index-new-project.html`